 When I first decided to try making homemade raspberry vinegar, tutorials were hard to come by.
-Oh, there were plenty online about soaking berries in store-bought vinegar.
+Oh, there was plenty online about soaking berries in store-bought vinegar.
 But I wanted to make the real, old fashioned stuff!

 And because I know you’re interested in creating your own, I’m going to show you how to make raspberry vinegar from scratch!

 Tools You’ll Need to Make Old Fashioned Raspberry Vinegar